kelvin-daniel/delani-studio/js/README.md

 ## Site Deployment

-Click here to go to the live site.
+Here is the demo live site.

 ## Languages Used